 Many people consider fungal nail infection to be a cosmetic problem instead of a medical problem, but that is not true.
 This condition can be painful enough for you to comprehend that fast.

 Toenail fungus can make the affected area inflamed and painful.
-You will need an effective foot cream that contains soothing ingredients like aloe vera, sea kelp, and combination of various vitamins to alleviate discomfort.
+You will need an effective dead sea foot cream that contains soothing ingredients like aloe vera, sea kelp, and a combination of various vitamins to alleviate discomfort.
 If the cream gives a burning sensation, it is best to look for another product that provides relief from inflammation.

 3. Moisturizes the Surrounding Skin